 "Youth Led Action" project

-The “Youth Led Action” project aims to empower marginalised young men and women to become agents of change within their societies.
-It seeks to combat the shrinkage of civic spaces in Palestine by creating a set of platforms for social mobilisation, opening channels of communication between different social fault lines and challenging power dynamics and youth exclusion.
-The project works to pave the way for structural change by creating youth shadow councils in refugee camps as well as community initiatives, while involving young women and men in decision-making processes and policies.
+The “Youth Led Action” project aims to empower marginalised young men and women to become transformative leaders within their societies and to combat the shrinkage of civic spaces in Palestine by creating a set of platforms for social mobilisation.
+This will open channels of communication between different social fault lines and challenge power dynamics, while addressing youth exclusion.
+The project works to pave the way for structural change.

 To increase the social participation of refugees within the camps and raise awareness of their needs